Mickey Avalon: Career

 Upon moving to Los Angeles, he was befriended by ex-MTV VJ Simon Rex who encouraged Avalon to rap and collaborated with him.
 The two began passing out demos to Hollywood clubs and soon developed a following among fans of the Santa Cruz nightclub scene.

-Upon entering the rap scene in 2000, Avalon first adopted the stage name, "The Relevant" and made his first appearance on Met Fly (who would later be known as Andre Legacy)'s album entitled "Wiggin' Out".
+Upon entering the hip-hop scene in 2000, Avalon first adopted the stage name the Relevant and made his first appearance on Met Fly (who would later be known as Andre Legacy)'s album titled Wiggin' Out.
 In 2004, Avalon first collaborated with Existereo of the Shape Shifters's on the song "No Class."
-He later collaborated with Existereo again on: "Couple o'Shitbags & The Fly's That Go With 'em" (2005), "Wrong Side" (2006), "I Love Who" (2007).
+He later collaborated with Existereo again on "Couple o'Shitbags & The Fly's That Go With 'em" (2005), "Wrong Side" (2006), and "I Love Who" (2007).

 On October 31, 2006, Mickey Avalon released his self-titled debut solo album.
-Released through Interscope/Shoot to Kill Records in association with MySpace Records, the album spawned the singles "Jane Fonda" and "Mr. Right".
+Released on Interscope/Shoot to Kill Records in association with MySpace Records, the album spawned the singles "Jane Fonda" and "Mr. Right".
 In January 2007, Avalon contributed lyrics and vocals on Unwritten Law's "Shoulda Known Better."
 That same year, he was featured in a Boost Mobile rap commercial with fellow rappers Jermaine Dupri and Young Jeezy.

 In March 2007, Avalon was booed off the stage while opening for the Red Hot Chili Peppers, in Oklahoma City.
 The next day, Red Hot Chili Peppers lead guitarist John Frusciante wrote a letter to the band's fans in Oklahoma City, accusing them of booing Avalon for personal issues, and having a lack of "regard for humanity."

 In 2011, after years of back and forth wrangling with Interscope, Mickey was released from his recording contract.
 He is currently signed to Suburban Noize Records.
 In March 2012, he digitally released a 4-track EP entitled On the Ave.
 His second solo album, Loaded was released in April 2012.

 In October 2013, Mickey Avalon released a 5 track EP titled I Get Even Even, and later released a music video for the track "Hollywood" (feat.
 Paul Oakenfold).

 Three years later, in November 2016, he announced that his third album, Teardrops on My Tombstone would be available on Valentine's Day 2017.